-The Group manages its credit risk exposure by evaluating each new product/activity with respect to the credit risk introduced by it.
+The Group manages its credit risk exposure by evaluating each new product/activity with respect to the credit risk introduced by it, in addition to ongoing review of existing credit risk exposures.
 The Group has established a limit structure to avoid concentration of risks for counterparty, sector, and geography.